TomAnthony/Min.dexedDB/readme.md

 Min.dexedDB is a very tiny lightweight wrapper for IndexedDB (well, parts of it).
 It simply allows you to connect to a database, and to `put()` and `get()`.
 It uses Promises to make that a bit easier.

-It does not, and is not designed to, allow for any complex IndexedDB functionality.
+It does not, and is not designed to, allow for any complex IndexedDB functionality (even versions currently!).
 I simply wanted to easily add and fetch things, and wanted the code to be absolutely minimal.
 The minified version is in under 1kb un-gzipped, and only ~450 bytes gzipped.

 This has not been widely tested, as of yet, but should work with most modern browsers other than IE11 (about 4.5% of my users).